garymcm/wsprnet_api/README.md

 - **spotnum_start** - each spot gets a unique id.
 The API returns spots **greater than** the passed value.
 - **band** - see 'Band Values' below
 - **minutes** - number of minutes to retrieve.
-Only 24 hours of spots are available from this API.
-Note that spots are timestamped with 2 minute cycle they were decoded, so it really only makes sense to ask for minutes more than 4 and in multiples of 2.
+24 hours of spots are available from this API.
+Should be an even number<sup>1</sup>.
 - **callsign** - filters by the Transmitting station's call sign.
 - **reporter** - filters by the Reporting Station's call sing.
 - **exclude_special** - 0 or 1.
 Excludes balloon station telemetry call signs.

+<sup>1</sup> Spots are timestamped with the --start-- of 2 minute cycle they were decoded, e.g. xx:00, xx:02 etc. So at any instant the database will be populated with spots from 2 cycles back, i.e. Now - 4 minutes.

 # Band Values